1988 Canadian federal election: Vote and seat summaries

 A number of unregistered parties also contested the election.
 The Western Canada Concept party, led by Doug Christie, fielded three candidates in British Columbia.
 The Western Independence Party ran one candidate in British Columbia, seven in Alberta, and three in Manitoba (although one of the Manitoba candidates appears to have withdrawn before election day).

-The Liberal candidate in Etobicoke-Lakeshore, Emmanuel Feuerwerker, withdrew from the race after suffering a heart attack, resulting in the Liberals not running a candidate in all 295 ridings during this election.
+The Liberal candidate in Etobicoke-Lakeshore, Emmanuel Feuerwerker, withdrew from the race, resulting in the Liberals not running a candidate in all 295 ridings during this election.

 The Marxist–Leninist Party fielded candidates in several ridings.

 Blair T. Longley campaigned in British Columbia as a representative of the "Student Party".
 Newspaper reports indicate that this was simply a tax-avoidance scheme.

 The moribund Social Credit Party fielded nine candidates, far short of the 50 required for official recognition.
 However, the Chief Electoral Officer allowed the party's name to appear on the ballot by virtue of its half-century history as a recognized party.
 It would be the last time that the party, which had been the third-largest or fourth-largest party in Canada at its height, would fight an election under its own name.
 The party was deregistered before the 1993 election after it failed to nominate enough candidates to keep its registration.